GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 6. On screen notification: is a notification which is displayed on the screen located inside the vehicle.
 7. Plugged: a car is considered plugged when a sensor in the recharging station detects that the specific car has been connected to the recharging system.
 8. Busy: a car is marked as busy when left parked by a client but kept booked.
+9. Update notification: is a notification sent by e-mail to the users which contains every detail of the update and eventually the new terms and conditions document.

 ## 6 Text assumptions